uncefact/project-vckit/packages/credential-data-integrity/README.md

 You can issue a new verifiable credential by using the `/agent/routeCreationVerifiableCredential` API endpoint with the proof format set to `lds`.
 The issuer can be a `did:web`.

-The example below shows how to issue a credential with the Data Integrity proof plugin.
+The example below shows how to issue a credential with the Data Integrity Integrity plugin.
 You can replace the `issuer` and `credentialSubject` with your own data.

-### Verifiable Credential Data Model V1 with Data Integrity Proof Request Payload
+### Verifiable Credential Data Model V1

 ```curl
 curl --request POST \